A Culture of Secrecy Hides Private School Sexual Abuse and Misconduct

 The legal system can puncture the secrecy that surrounds sexual abuse at private schools.
 The goal is not to create a culture of suspicion, but to make it clear that it is intolerable to allow sexual assaults, abuse or harassment.

 If you or someone you love has been a victim of sexual violence at a school, please reach out to one of our attorneys at DRZ Law.
-Our personal injury attorneys stand ready to help you pierce the culture of secrecy and get the justice your family needs.
+Our attorneys specialize in private school sexual abuse cases, and are ready to help you pierce the culture of secrecy and get the justice your family needs.